isaacaskew/docs/en/development/routing.rst

     // Will output
     /login

-To help keep your routing code DRY, the Router has the concept of 'scopes'.
+To help keep your routing code :term:`DRY`, the Router has the concept of 'scopes'.
 A scope defines a common path segment, and optionally route defaults.
 Any routes connected inside a scope will inherit the path/defaults from their wrapping scopes::